A new lawsuit alleges DHS illegally tracked and intimidated observers

 After federal agents fatally shot two U.S. citizens in Minnesota last month, DHS officials labeled both of them domestic terrorists in the immediate aftermath.

-Federal agents have access to facial recognition tools that can be used to identify people in the field, as well as the mobile app Mobile Companion, which allows agents to use a smartphone to scan license plates.
+Federal agents have access to facial recognition tools that can be used to identify people in the field, and the lawsuit also mentions the mobile app Mobile Companion by Motorola Solutions, which allows agents to use a smartphone to scan license plates.

 These kinds of surveillance tools have allowed federal agents to intimidate observers and protesters by revealing they know their names and addresses, the lawsuit says.
 Several Minnesota observers who have followed federal agents in their cars have described the experience of agents leading them to their own homes to show they know where they live.
 The lawsuit names other Maine observers who have had the same experience.